How to Export Contacts from Excel to a CRM

 Events stay connected

-The same record can be revisited from desktop, tablet or phone without returning to a local spreadsheet as the main workspace.
+The same contact base stays available on desktop, tablet and phone without depending on the spreadsheet as the main workspace.

 Call